SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `mna.oauth.batch.account=<mna-client-user>`
 * `mna.oauth.batch.password=<password>`
 * `mna.oauth.client.id=mna`  - OAuth Client id configured in OAM to allow get an OAuth token for the "batch" web service call to MnA.
-* `encrypt:mna.oauth.client.secret=<password>`  -  OAuth Client secret/password configured in OAM to allow get an OAuth token for the "batch" web service call to MnA.
+* `mna.oauth.client.secret=<password>`  -  OAuth Client secret/password configured in OAM to allow get an OAuth token for the "batch" web service call to MnA.

 #### Permissions properties
 The following parameters need to be added into a Program Management TDSAdmin configuration for integration with Permissions: